Certification for Programs and Offices

 Certified Ombuds Program Process

-• The “Organizational Ombuds Program Certification Application” (Application) and an “Organizational Ombuds Program Certification Attestation” are forms used by organizations to initially apply for Program Certification and once certified, annually renew their Program Certification.
+• The “Organizational Ombuds Program Certification Application” (Application) and an “Organizational Ombuds Program Certification Attestation” are forms used by organizations to initially apply for Program Certification and, once certified, annually renew their Program Certification.
 These documents must be signed by the Lead Ombuds as well as by the person to whom the Ombuds Office (“Office”) directly reports.
 If the Office has not yet been launched, the executive to whom the Office will report must sign.

 • The Application is designed as a “self-evaluation” of the Office.
 An organization seeking Program Certification can use the Application process as an opportunity to make changes to the Office’s structure or design to ensure conformance with IOA SOP.